-While cumin is best known as a culinary spice, cumin essential oil (Cuminum cyminum) may help calm nerves, relieve muscle aches and pains, and reduce some digestive complaints
+While cumin is best known as a spice for cooking, cumin essential oil (Cuminum cyminum) may help calm nerves, relieve muscle aches and pains, and reduce some digestive complaints.

 Plant family: Umbelliferae/Apiaceae